migramirez2/Harmony-ONE/progress/frank-egloff.md

 **2-Week Deliverables by 2024-05-20:**
 Finish Claude's tool implementation to have 1Bot ready for the Defi/AI project.
 Support Hyperlane and Dune implementation and work on the Arbitrum wallet finder.

+2024-05-19 Sun: Completed the required explorer updates: let's not show/flash empty blocks and hide "network utilization."
+The changes affect mobile and desktop versions.
+Send the corresponding [PR](https://github.com/fegloff/bs-frontend/pull/1) to Casey for review.

+2024-05-17 Fri: Finished the required explorer updates: autofocus on the search input field when loading, remove the red "testnet" label at the left top corner, capitalize "Harmony Testnet Explorer," spell out "txn hash" -> "transaction hash," "ETH" -> "ETH / ONE address," and remove "Dim" mode option.
+Send the corresponding [PR](https://github.com/protofire/bs-frontend/pull/13).

+2024-05-16 Thu: Despite initial challenges with the Explorer local environment, the issue was that I was working on the wrong repo.
+Once forked the correct one ([protofire/bs-frontend](https://github.com/protofire/bs-frontend), I was able to make progress.
+Had personal matters to attend to.

 2024-05-15 Wed: Continued working on Vertex's trade app porting and updating the Explorer app.
 However, had issues with the local environment with the corepack package and am working on fixing it.

 2024-05-14 Tue: Kept reviewing Vertex's trade app architecture/logic.